123456lugc/Data-Analysis-Marketing/README.md

 | 728 × 90 | $64,342 | 569,606 | 24% |
 | 300 × 250 | $43,171 | 411,214 | 16% |

 **Recommendation:** Consolidate creative investment into the 240×400 format.
-Deprioritise lower-performing sizes (468×60, 800×250) in future campaign planning — together they generated less than 0.1% of revenue.
+Deprioritise lower-performing sizes (468×60, 800×250) in future campaign planning — the remaining five banner sizes combined account for approximately 11% of total revenue, each individually below 5%.

 ---